rasmusab/officialcocktails/officialcocktails.com/content/cocktails/alexander.md

 - Use a cocktail shaker to thoroughly mix and aerate the ingredients before straining into the chilled glass.
 - Consider adding a pinch of nutmeg or cinnamon on top for added flavor and visual appeal.

-## Alcohol-free alternative to a Alexander
+## Alcohol-free alternative to the Alexander

 An alcohol-free alternative to the Alexander is a mocktail called the "Chocolatini".
 It is made with a combination of chocolate syrup, vanilla extract, heavy cream or coconut milk, and ice.
 The ingredients are mixed together in a shaker and strained into a martini glass.
 Garnish with a sprinkle of cocoa powder or chocolate shavings for an extra touch of decadence.
 This drink offers the same rich and creamy flavor as the Alexander without the use of alcohol.